 Another aspect worth mentioning about this Twitter metric is that just because your Tweet has been displayed on someone’s feed, it doesn’t necessarily imply that they actually read it.

 While Twitter impressions can be deceiving, they can also give you an overview of your brand reputation.
 For example, this metric can tell you how popular a Tweet has the potential to be.

 In a nutshell, impressions show you what type of content has the most potential to invest in Twitter advertising, so it’s best to use this metric for perspective on your other metrics.

 Impressions can be tracked individually (for every Tweet) or at the overall account level.

-To measure the overall account impressions, you simply need to open up your analytics dashboard from the native app, and the stats will be displayed at the top of the page.
+Then open up your analytics dashboard from the native app to see the overall account impressions.
+The stats will be displayed at the top of the page.

 However, with Socialinsider, you have access to even more impression metrics, such as engagement rate impressions or engagement rate impressions per post.

 Engagement is an overview metric that can be measured at both the Tweet level or the total activity level of all Tweets over a given period.